-Caribbean Computer Coding Workshops: Overview
+Caribbean Computer Coding Workshops (C3W)

 Motivation

 The knowledge-based workforce of the future will be heavily dependent on computer coding skills.
-It is believed that in the very near future computer coding will be as essential a skill to have for many entry-level positions, in the same way that word processing and spreadsheet facility are today.
+It is believed that in the very near future computer coding will be as essential a skill to have for many entry-level positions, in the same way that word processing and spreadsheet facilities are today.
 Around the world, developing countries are training more and more of their students in computer programming (coding), and much of that focus begins with html (for Website Development) and cell-phone apps.
 Even at this level, the Caribbean is being left behind in the race.
 By not sufficiently developing computer programming skills in its population, the Caribbean is unable to take full advantage of its potential to build a modern-day workforce and to diversify its economies.

 Workshop Goals